haskell/haskell-language-server/README.md

 $ apm install language-haskell atom-ide-ui ide-haskell-hie
 ```

-The plugin ide-haskell-ide is designed to work with haskell-ide-engine by default, so you will have to put the path to haskell-language-server-wrapper in the configuration option `Absolute path to hie executable`.
+The plugin ide-haskell-hie is designed to work with haskell-ide-engine by default, so you will have to put the path to haskell-language-server-wrapper in the configuration option `Absolute path to hie executable`.

 ### Using haskell-language-server with Emacs